+The approach to sea-level rise projections for the Guidance update is slightly more conservative than California's Fourth Climate Assessment, which is currently underway and due out in fall 2018.
 California's Fourth Climate Assessment directly adopted the Antarctic projections of Deconto and Pollard 2016, replacing in full the Antarctic projections of Kopp et al., 2014.
-For the purposes of use in policy guidance, the authors of the Rising Seas Report chose to include the H++ projections as a stand-alone scenario.
-Because of the high level of uncertainty associated with physical processes that would trigger the H++ scenario and the emerging nature of the science, the authors felt this application was more appropriate for planning and permitting decisions at this time.
+For the purposes of use in policy guidance, the authors of the Rising Seas Report chose to include the H++ projections as a stand-alone scenario rather than incorporating ice sheet dynamics associated with this extreme into the model ensemble used to generate probabilistic projections.
+Because of the high level of uncertainty associated with physical processes that would trigger the H++ scenario and the emerging nature of the science, the authors felt the stand-alone scenario application was more appropriate for planning and permitting decisions at this time.